 Sydney based creative arts specialist Ana Miller, has been honing her skills in portrait photography with unique styled sets the past several years.
 Having direct experience as a professional graphic, web and set designer, inclusive of ‘Production Designer’ for a multimedia theatre project ‘Emergence’ showcased at Sydney Opera House and Canberra Street Theatre, further infused her love of art, design and photography to flower even more.

-Ana Miller’s current exhibition ‘Waking Dreamland’ is at the Purple Noon Gallery.
-Character Marie Antoinette showcasing her vaudeville spirit has been photographed locally in the Australian bush in Bowen Mountain, Ana’s methodology was the reverse to the dolls house.
-Therefore she has taken furniture and props outside to the bush.
-The dolls house ‘like no other’, amongst a family tree of interesting artwork oddities are also on show.
+Ana Miller’ recent exhibition, September 2020, ‘Waking Dreamland’ was showcased at the Purple Noon Gallery.
+Character Marie Antoinette in ‘her’ vaudeville spirit, photographed locally in the Australian bush, Bowen Mountain.
+Ana’s methodology was the reverse to the dolls house.
+Therefore Ana took furniture and props outside into the bush.
+The dolls house, like no other was amongst a family tree of interesting artwork oddities, catering to all those willing to step inside their imagination and go on an adventure, into ‘their’ personal wonderland.

 Ana has a nostalgic memory to her childhood, visiting one of her grandmother’s house in historic Maitland, NSW.
 The shot silk turquoise curtains, old furniture, porcelain dolls, ornate gold frames, one in particular of a Renoir (print).
 The backyard presented more treasures, a considerable sized pepper tree, animals galore and a mixed assortment of flowers wild and kept.
 These pretties rested below the wrap around wooden veranda adorned with comfy lounges, scouting invitations to rest upon.
 No wonder after Ana recently moved to the Hawkesbury, she fell in love, which also changed the direction to her art.